COMMENT MAGAZINE SUBMISSIONS

 What citation style does Comment use?

 Comment does not publish footnotes or endnotes.
 Where possible, please work narrative citations into the body of the text.
-You can also embed links to references.
-You do not need to include page numbers for book quotations.
+For online pieces, links can be embedded in the text.
+Page numbers and other academic bibliographical information will be deleted in the editing process.

 How long is a typical Comment piece?

-We are open to pieces of a wide variety of lengths, though 4,000 words will generally be the maximum.
-Our essays usually run from 2,500 to 3,000 words, while our book reviews can be as short as 1,500 words.
-We typically do not accept submissions under 1,500 words.
+We are open to pieces of a wide variety of lengths.
+Our essays and reviews usually run from 2,500 to 3,000 words, with 4,000 words as a rough maximum.
+We do not accept submissions under 1,500 words.

 Does Comment pay its writers?

-Comment pays all contributors.
-For unsolicited submissions, the payment rate will be determined upon initial acceptance of the pitch.
-Authors are paid by their publishing date.
+Comment pays all contributors an honorarium.
+For unsolicited submissions, the honorarium will be determined upon acceptance.
+Authors are typically paid on the publication date.

-Comment has no obligation to publish submitted work, and we reserve the right to change publication dates and/or media.
-Should we choose not to publish a piece we have solicited in writing, we will pay you 40 percent of the original committed honorarium.
+Comment has no obligation to publish submitted work, and we reserve the right to change publication dates and/or media (i.e., print or online).
+Should we choose not to publish a piece we have accepted in writing, we pay 40 percent of the original committed honorarium.

 Editorial Principles